Knowledge, Justification, and Adequate Reasons: Justified True Belief and Knowledge

-which says that for provable $\varphi$, if the agent believes that reason $r$ is adequate, then she will have internal JTB of $\varphi$ based on $r$ (even if her belief is mistaken). \end{itemize} The differences between $\JTB^e_r$ and $\JTB^i_r$ are in the last two properties.
+which says that if an agent has an internal JTB based on reason $r$, then $r$ might support false assertions (so-called ``false lemmas''). \end{itemize} The differences between $\JTB^e_r$ and $\JTB^i_r$ are in the last property.
 So we see that the main difference between external and internal JTB is in the reliability of the reason on which the JTB is based.
-External JTB requires that the reason cannot be faulty, whereas internal JTB merely requires that the agent believe (correctly or not) that the reason is non-faulty.

 Using our quantified language, we adopt the following abbreviations:

 $\JTB^e(\varphi)$ says that the agent has an external JTB for $\varphi$ (based on some reason), and $\JTB^i(\varphi)$ says the same but for internal JTB.